andrewdavidmackenzie/simpath/README.md

 * add to the search path, loading the entries from an environment variable, using a custom separator character
 * validate that all directory entries in the path are valid, exist and can be read

+## Optional methods
+These methods are activated by the "urls" feature, which is included by default.

+To remove that code and dependencies disable all default features using the `cargo` command line option `--no-default-features` or including `default-features = false` in your `Cargo.toml` section for `Simpath`

+* Add a URL to the search path

 # Traits
 * implements the `fmt::Display` trait
 * Derives `Clone`